Rokkō Island: Economy

-The major business on the island is related to the Kobe-Osaka International Port Corporation which operated both port container terminals, port liner berths and port ferry terminals.
+The major business on the island is based around the Kobe-Osaka International Port Corporation which operates port container terminals, port liner berths and port ferry terminals.
 Several manufacturing companies also operate on the island including the chocolatier, Morozoff Ltd. The Asia One Center used to house the P&G Japan Head Office.
-Rokkō Island also features businesses catering to the local residents and tourists including two hotels, shopping, and restaurants.
+Rokkō Island also features businesses catering to residents and tourists including two hotels, shopping, and restaurants.